What is Gamma Knife Radiosurgery?

 Gamma Knife is a very precise and effective instrument that uses radiation to treat the brain and is often called radiosurgery.
 Using this method, doctors are able to focus radiation directly, and very precisely, on the target in the brain without affecting surrounding healthy tissue.

 Through the use of three-dimensional, computer-aided planning and the high degree of immobilisation of the patient, the treatment can minimise the amount of radiation to surrounding healthy brain tissue.
-There are 192 sources of cobalt-60 loaded within the treatment unit.
-Thousands of radiation beams can be generated from these sources with a level of accuracy of more than 0.5mm, about the thickness of a strand of hair.
+Thousands of radiation beams can be generated with a level of accuracy of more than 0.5mm, about the thickness of a strand of hair.
 Individually, each radiation beam is too weak to damage the normal tissues it crosses on the way to the target.
 But when focused precisely on that target, the beams intersect and the combined radiation is sufficient to treat the targeted area.

 The Radiation damages the DNA in the cells of the tumour or other abnormality being treated, such that the cells that make up the abnormal tissue targeted can no longer reproduce.
 Eventually, when these cells come to the end of their natural life span, they find that they are unable to reproduce and replace themselves because the DNA essential to this process is no longer functioning properly.
 Because Gamma Knife radiosurgery is so accurate, the full dose of radiation can be delivered during a single session, compared with multiple visits for conventional radiotherapy treatments, which use lower doses delivered in fractions (fractionated treatment).

-A multi-disciplinary clinical team comprising neurosurgeons, clinical oncologists, neuro-radiologists and physicists discuss every referral to the Centre to ensure that only suitable patients are accepted for treatment.
+A multi-disciplinary clinical team comprising neurosurgeons, clinical oncologists, neuro-radiologists and physicists held at Sheffield Teaching Hospitals NHS Foundation Trust discuss every referral to the Centre to ensure that only suitable patients are accepted for treatment.

 All patients that it’s believed may benefit from Gamma Knife surgery will be referred through an established pathway and have a consultation with an appropriately-trained Neurosurgeon who will fully discuss their treatment options.